samedling/MCSAS/README.md

 ### Performing Fits ###

-1. Input the name of the experimental data file to fit and click "Plot Exp Data".
+1. Input the name of the experimental data file (relative to the directory the program is in) to fit and click "Plot Exp Data".
 If "Center of Beamstop" is left blank ("0 0") then it will plot the original experimental data (which takes a minute).
 The lower bounds option in the center column is quite useful here.
 Try a value in the range 1e-8 to 1e-6.
 Then, move the mouse over the center of the beamstop and read the x,y-coordinates from the plot screen.
 Use these values and replot the experimental data.
 It will crop a sqaure around the center and downsample it so the side length is equal to the Pixels parameter.
 2. Input known values, uncheck relevant parameter boxes, make a good guess of unknown parameters.
 To see how good your guess is, press "Plot Residuals".
 3. When you have a satisfactory guess, click "Fit Exp Data".
 Each iteration, it prints out the time and the sum of the residuals; be aware that it is normal for the sum of the residuals to go several iterations without changing significantly.
 4. Read the fit results from the terminal.
 If you had a grid compression >1 (assuming you're using Fortran acceleration) and now you want more printable results, copy the fit results back into the GUI and Plot Residuals.

 Some comments:
 * Grid compression only works with reliably with fortran; it works with OpenCL if the number of points/pixels does not exceed OpenCL's capabilities.
-* If the fit steps are each taking less than 10 seconds, there would probaly be very little additional time taken by increasing pixels by 40% or halving the grid compression or z_scaling.
+* If the fit steps are each taking less than 10 seconds, there would probably be very little additional time taken by increasing pixels by 40% or halving the grid compression or z_scaling.
 * Be careful when letting the background vary.
 If the background gets set too high by the computer, it cannot normalize properly and all bets are off.
 * Checking the radial symmetry box decreases the time taken by 30-50% (30% for Fortran, 40% for OpenCL, 50% for pure Python).